 Looking for a disease in someone without symptoms is called screening.
-Screening the general public for esophageal cancer is not recommended at this time.
-This is because no screening test has been shown to lower the risk of dying from esophageal cancer in people who are at normal risk.
+In the United States, screening everyone for esophageal cancer is not recommended at this time.
+This is because no screening test has been shown to lower the risk of dying from this cancer in people who are at normal risk.

 Signs and symptoms of cancer of the esophagus

-In most cases, esophageal cancer is found because of the symptoms it causes.
+Esophagus cancer is often found because of the symptoms it causes.
 But often these symptoms don’t appear until the cancer is advanced, making a cure less likely.
-If esophagus cancer is suspected, tests will be needed to confirm the diagnosis.

-In some cases, pain in the mid-chest or a feeling of pressure or burning can be a sign of cancer.
-But these symptoms can also be caused by something else such as heartburn.
-Swallowing may become painful when the cancer is large enough to limit the passage of food down the esophagus.
+Sometimes, pain in the mid-chest or a feeling of pressure or burning can be a sign of cancer.
+But these symptoms are more often caused by something else such as heartburn.
+Swallowing may become painful if the cancer is large enough to limit the passage of food down the esophagus.

 About half of people with esophageal cancer lose weight without trying.
-This is because they are not getting enough food since they have trouble swallowing.
-They may also find they don’t feel like eating.
+Trouble swallowing keeps them from getting enough food.
+They also might not feel like eating.

-Other possible symptoms include hoarseness, constant cough, hiccups, pneumonia, bone pain, and bleeding into the esophagus, which can turn stools dark or black.
-Over time, this blood loss can lead to low red blood cell levels, which may make a person feel tired and weak.
+- Bleeding into the esophagus.
+This blood then passes through the stomach and intestines, which may turn stools black.
+Over time, this blood loss can lead to low levels of red blood cells, which can make a person feel tired.

-These symptoms can be caused by other problems, too.
+Having one or more of these symptoms does not mean you have esophagus cancer.
+In fact, many of these symptoms are more likely to be caused by something else.
 Still, if you have any of these symptoms, especially trouble swallowing, have them checked by a doctor so that the cause can be found and treated, if needed.

-If certain symptoms suggest that you may have esophagus cancer, your doctor will use one or more tests to find out if the disease is really present.
-After asking questions about your health and symptoms and doing a physical exam, your doctor will tell you which of the tests below you will need.
-You may also be referred to a gastroenterologist (a doctor who is an expert in diseases of digestive tract).
+If certain symptoms suggest that you have esophagus cancer, your doctor will use one or more exams or tests to find out for sure.
+After asking questions about your health and symptoms and examining you, your doctor will tell you which of the tests below you will need.
+You may also be referred to a doctor who is an expert in digestive system diseases (a gastroenterologist).

 Barium swallow or upper GI x-rays

 This is a series of x-rays taken after you swallow barium, a dense liquid that shows up on x-rays.
-Barium coats the surface of the esophagus and helps make a good picture.
-Any lumps on the lining of the esophagus show up on the x-ray.
-A barium swallow is often the first test to be done in people who have trouble swallowing.
+Barium coats the inner surface of the esophagus and helps make a good picture.
+Any lumps on the inner lining of the esophagus show up on the x-ray.
+A barium swallow is often the first test done in people who have trouble swallowing.

 A CT (or CAT) scan is a type of x-ray that takes many pictures of the part of your body being studied.
 These pictures are combined by a computer to give a detailed view of your insides.

-A CT scanner has been described as a large donut, with a narrow table in the middle “hole”.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle hole.
 You will need to lie still on the table while the scan is being done.
-CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.

 MRI (magnetic resonance imaging) scan

-For this test, a special radioactive sugar is put into a vein.
-The tissues with cancer quickly take up the sugar.
+For a PET scan, a special radioactive chemical (called a radiotracer) is put into a vein.
+Cancer cells quickly take up the tracer.
 Then a scanner can spot those areas.
 This test may be useful for finding cancer that has spread if nothing is found on other imaging tests.
 Special machines combine a PET scan with a CT scan.

 This test is useful because:

-- The doctor can see the esophagus clearly.
+- The doctor can see the inside of the esophagus clearly.

 - A tissue sample can be taken to find out if there is cancer.